 When someone flies first class, they get access to the lounge.
 They can also bring in a guest or two for free.
 You know where I’m going with this.

-While I don't recommend it, because it involves standing around the lounge's entrance, but it's the only free way.
-If you want access and don't want to pay (or can't), ask someone politely if they'd be willing to add you as their guest.
+While I don’t recommend it, because it involves standing around the lounge’s entrance, but it’s the only truly “free” way to get in.
+If you want to access and don’t want to pay (or can’t), ask someone politely if they’d be willing to add you as their guest.

 To up your chances, make sure you look professional and you give a reason for needing it.
 Studies have shown that people are more likely to help you out (like letting you cut in line) if you give a reason.

 If you don’t want to ask, here is a primer on how lounges work followed by other ways you can get in.